Shafqat-Khan/Library-Management-System/README.md

 # Library-Management-System
- A Java project with SQL as a backend
+ A C sharp project with SQL as a backend